publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schXXII/m__us_usc_t25_s640d–30.md

     (f) __Termination of Trust Fund__

-        The Navajo Rehabilitation Trust Fund shall terminate when, upon petition by the Navajo Tribe, the Secretary determines that the goals of the Trust Fund have been met and the United States has been reimbursed for funds appropriated under subsection (f) of this section.
+        The Navajo Rehabilitation Trust Fund shall terminate when, upon petition by the Navajo Tribe, the Secretary determines that the goals of the Trust Fund have been met and the United States has been reimbursed for funds appropriated under subsection (f).
 All funds in the Trust Fund on such date shall be transferred to the general trust funds of the Navajo Tribe.

     (g) __Authorization of appropriations; reimbursement of General Fund__